Abjad/abjad/docs/source/examples/design_by_dyads.rst

 pitches in chords specified by index.
 A second optional parameter transposes chords, specified again by index.
 Two examples follow.
 The first operates on the regular structure of an ascending chromatic scale.
 The second successively tranforms a segment with greater intervallic variety.
-This page is included as an example of the pitch transformations possible in Abjad.
 The implementation given here generalizes a process due to Luigi Nono:

 ::